Connecticut Sports Betting: Top 3 CT Sportsbooks

 2017: Attempts to regulate sports betting in Connecticut begin with Public Act 17-209.
 This act enables the Connecticut Department of Consumer Protection (DCP) to expand oversight to the new industry and monitor federal activity surrounding sports betting.

-Although the Connecticut sports betting market is still in its infantile stages, it could very well grow into one of the most profitable in the U.S. As things stand, here are the best Connecticut sports betting promos we recommend for new users in 2023:
+Although the CT sports betting market is still in its infantile stages, it could very well grow into one of the most profitable in the U.S. As of today, here are the best Connecticut sports betting promos we recommend for new users in 2023:

-SugarHouse - Up to $500 in Free Bets: Users new to SugarHouse Connecticut can use promo code SPORTS to claim up to $500 in free bets.
-This means that, should you lose your initial wager, SugarHouse will refund the stake as free bets, up to $500.
+SugarHouse - $100 2nd Chance Bet: Users new to SugarHouse Connecticut can use promo code 'SPORTS' to claim up to $500 in free bets.
+This means that should you lose your initial wager, SugarHouse will refund the stake as free bets, up to $500.

 Terms and conditions apply to all bonuses and promotional offers.

-DraftKings and FanDuel headline Connecticut's short list of legal online sportsbooks in 2023.
+FanDuel and DraftKings headline Connecticut's short list of legal online sportsbooks in 2023.
 Learn about each platform as we rank the top three CT betting sites below:

-FanDuel's welcome offer — a bet $5, get $150 in bonus bets offer — places it among the least restrictive betting bonuses available at Connecticut sportsbooks.
-Features like same-game parlays, live betting, and live streaming are well-executed, and CT bettors can frequently find competitive odds with FanDuel.
-The FanDuel sports betting app can go toe-to-toe with any other in the state.
+FanDuel Sportsbook's welcome offer places it among the least restrictive betting bonuses available at Connecticut sportsbooks.
+Features like same-game parlays, live betting, and live streaming are well-executed, and bettors can frequently find competitive odds with FanDuel Connecticut.
+The FanDuel Sportsbook is our pick for the best overall sportsbook in CT.

-Check out our FanDuel Review for more on one of Connecticut's best sportsbooks.
+Check out our FanDuel Review for more on one of Connecticut's best online sportsbooks.

 - Sign-up bonus: Bet $5, get $150 in bonus bets